Brazil cost

 Brazil cost (Custo Brasil /pt-BR/) refers to the increased operational costs associated with doing business in Brazil, making Brazilian goods and services more expensive compared to other countries.
+For this reason, it is identified as a set of factors that undermine the competitiveness and efficiency of the domestic industry.
+The “Brazil cost” drains more than 1.5 trillion reais from the economy each year.

 There are several factors that contribute to the extra cost, including: